kershrita/Void-System/configurations/README.md

 2. **htop**: Interactive terminal-based system monitor for resource tracking.
 3. **picom**: Lightweight X11 compositor for window effects like transparency and shadows.
 4. **sxhkd**: Keyboard shortcut manager for executing commands and actions.
+5. **pulseaudio**: Audio management system for Linux, enabling control of sound devices and routing audio streams.
+6. **xbindkeys**: A tool for creating custom keyboard shortcuts in X11 environments, allowing you to perform actions or execute commands with key combinations.

 ### Configuration Files: